brycewray/hugo-site/content/posts/2023/03/time-move-on-nunjucks/index.md

 Earlier this month, during an interview on [Episode #266](https://changelog.com/jsparty/266) of the [*JS Party* podcast](https://changelog.com/jsparty/), Leatherman compared Nunjucks' condition to that of the somewhat similar [Liquid](https://liquidjs.com/) templating engine:

 > I think that WebC will be seen as a successor to some of these template syntaxes that aren't maintained very well anymore, as the maintainers sort of move on. . . .
-Liquid is very well[-]maintained.
+Liquid is very well-maintained.
 Nunjucks, not so much.

 Mozilla's [Nunjucks repo](https://github.com/mozilla/nunjucks) had its [latest release (v3.2.3)](https://github.com/mozilla/nunjucks/releases/tag/v3.2.3) on June 2, 2022 (although its [`package.json`](https://github.com/mozilla/nunjucks/blob/master/package.json) was last updated in early 2021), but a look through the [`docs`](https://github.com/mozilla/nunjucks/tree/master/docs) portion of the repo shows many files and directories that are ancient by web dev standards.
 Some date back to February, 2015.